 Health care facilities must apply directly to the California Department of Public Health (CDPH) for licensing and certification before any patient care or related use can be provided.
 The hospital is responsible for compliance with all Title 22, California Code of Regulations and other, laws and/or regulations governing health care.
 OSHPD will review plans and observe the construction for compliance with the requirements of the Title 24, CBSC and will not take responsibility for CDPH acceptance for licensed use of any building, or portion of a building, intended for health care use.
-OSHPD does not enforce Title 22 licensing and certification requirements, NFPA 101 Life Safety Code, or other requirements may result in:
+OSHPD does not enforce Title 22 licensing and certification requirements, NFPA 101 Life Safety Code, or other requirements outside of its statutory authority/mandate.
+Failure to comply with other jurisdictional requirements may result in: